 No person who is an employee of the Institute or a Member of Council shall be a Member of the Investigation Committee, Disciplinary Committee or Appeal Panel.
 No person shall be a Member of more than one of the Investigation Committee, the Disciplinary Committee and the Appeal Panel.
-However, if during the course of a hearing of a Complaint a Member of the Disciplinary Tribunal hearing that Complaint, or during the hearing of an Appeal a Member of the Appeal Tribunal hearing that Appeal, is elected or appointed to the Council he shall continue in office as a Member of such Disciplinary Tribunal or of such Appeal Tribunal (as the case may be) until such hearing has finalised5.
+However, if during the course of a hearing of a Complaint a Member of the Disciplinary Tribunal hearing that Complaint, or during the hearing of an Appeal a Member of the Appeal Tribunal hearing that Complaint, or during the shall continue in office as a Member of such Disciplinary

+Tribunal or of such Appeal Tribunal (as the case may be) until such hearing has finalised5.